Digital marketing is essential to all letting agents, regardless if your agency is on the high street or online.

 Overcoming these daily obstacles is the key to consistency.
 Your agency is an investment of your time, money, and energy.
 The good news is, with enough patience and drive, you’ll reap the rewards of landlord leads, property sellers and tenants.
 This is in addition to learning a lot about the property industry, digital marketing and yourself along the way.

-If you plan to run a successful letting & estate agent digital marketing campaign, you need to know what HARO is and how to use it.
+If you plan to run a successful letting & estate agent digital marketing campaign, you should get know what HARO is and how to use it.

 HARO (also known as Help a Reporter Out), is a free platform that connects journalists and experts on specific industries.
-Journalists post questions and for every response you offer (that they actually use), you get a mention on their site – ideally, with a backlink (more on this in a bit).
+Journalists post questions and for every response you offer (that they actually use), you get a mention on their site – ideally, with a backlink (see above for the importance of backlinks)

 Questions vary from very niche-specific to more broad, vague topics and ideas.
 It’s important to vet these questions regularly and act fast.
 Keep in mind, though, that HARO can send several emails a day during the week so it’s virtually impossible to respond to every relevant question.